Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Geometric consequences

-\end{enumerate} \end{theorem} \begin{remark} Condition \eqref{eq:Gfinite} is a mild strengthening of the non-triviality condition \eqref{eq:GNonTriv}.
-It follows from the $\MCP(\beta)$, provided that $\beta_t(+\infty) = +\infty$, see Remark \ref{rmk:MCPimpliesGNonTriv}. \end{remark} \begin{remark} Item \ref{i:BG4} can be seen as a parametric version of the Bishop-Gromov inequality (the parameter being the ``scale'' $\rho$).
+Both conditions \eqref{eq:Gfinite} and \eqref{eq:Gfinite3} follow from the $\MCP(\beta)$, provided that $\beta_t(+\infty) = +\infty$, see Remark \ref{rmk:MCPimpliesGNonTriv}. \end{remark} \begin{remark} Item \ref{i:BG4} can be seen as a parametric version of the Bishop-Gromov inequality (the parameter being the ``scale'' $\rho$).
 The Bishop-Gromov estimate for ``gauge balls'' and ``spheres'' as in item \ref{i:BG5} holds under some additional assumptions. \end{remark} \begin{remark} We are not aware of any situation in which $\rv_{\sfG}(x_0,0,\rho)$ does not vanish, but it does not seem to be a consequence of the $\MCP$ condition.
 Thus it seems that the extra term in item \ref{i:BG4} cannot be in general removed. \end{remark}

 \begin{proof} Fix $x_0\in\supp\mm$ throughout the proof.

 \textbf{Proof of \ref{i:BG1}.} Let $\delta,\rho>0$, and $0<r-\delta r<r<R-\delta R<R<+\infty$.
 Let

 and note that $E$ is Borel.
 Assume $\mm(E)>0$.
 Let $\mu_0=\delta_{x_0}$ and $\mu_1 = \mm(E)^{-1}\mm\llcorner_{E}$.
 Let $\nu\in \OptGeo(\mu_0,\mu_1)$ be such that the $W_2$-geodesic $\mu_t = (\ee_t)_\sharp \nu$ satisfies the $\MCP(\beta)$ inequality.
 Let $\Gamma\subseteq \Geo(X)$ be the corresponding set of geodesics in the meek assumption, for which $\nu(\Gamma)=1$.
 Observe that $\supp\nu \subseteq \Gamma_E:= \ee_1^{-1}(E)\cap \ee_0^{-1}(x_0)$ so that, letting $\Gamma'= \Gamma\cap \Gamma_E$, it holds that $\nu(\Gamma')=1$ and the measure $\mu_t$ is concentrated on $\ee_t(\Gamma')$.
 Since $\Gamma'$ is Borel, $\ee_t(\Gamma')$ is Suslin.
 Then, by Theorem \ref{thm:half-Brunn-Mink} and Remark \ref{rmk:concentratedimprove}, we have